14 best places to go paddleboarding in Cornwall

 Falmouth Paddleboarding

-The popular beach at Helford Passage offers plenty of SUP hire and tuition opportunities.
-The still waters here are perfect for those who are just starting out.
-Falmouth Bay, placid creeks and tree-lined stretches are just waiting to be discovered.
+The popular beach at Helford Passage offers plenty of SUP hire and tuition opportunities, and I think the still waters here are perfect for those who are just starting out.

 Arrange your paddle board hire in Cornwall in the Falmouth area and you might also spot some of the more unusual bird life of the area, such as oystercatchers and herons.
-The former are attracted to the area by the abundance of their favourite seafood.

 Maenporth, meanwhile, is sandy, family friendly and a great place to look for starfish, crabs and a shipwreck.